classgraph/classgraph/Zero-Bugs-Commitment.md

 Note that this is about taking *personal responsibility* for our own work, not about who has *official maintainership* for a project or piece of code.

-## 3. We will be responsive during the bugfixing process
+## 3. We will be responsive during the bugfixing process.

 It is easy to delay responding to a bug report or a request until the bug or request becomes forgotten or obsolete.
 This is the unfortunate state of the vast